Tesco to start selling potatoes grown in low-carbon technology trials

 The trials will take several years although they come at a time when 2030 climate targets are fast approaching and increasingly extreme climate patterns are already affecting British farms.

-Asked why Tesco is spearheading the trials, Ashwin Prasad, the supermarket’s UK and Ireland chief executive, said the supermarket has a “vested interest” in a resilient food economy.
+Asked why Tesco is spearheading the trials, Ashwin Prasad, the supermarket’s UK chief executive, said the supermarket has a “vested interest” in a resilient food economy.

 “Being the leading retailer in the UK, I do think we have a responsibility to lead for the things that create a path for food security, better environmental outcomes, better outcomes for farming families and communities,” he told the PA news agency.